vapor-community/PassKit/README.md

 }
 ```

+> [!NOTE]
+> Notice how the `delegate` is created as a global variable.
+You need to ensure that the delegate doesn't go out of scope as soon as the `routes(_:)` method exits!

 #### Push Notifications

 If you wish to include routes specifically for sending push notifications to updated passes you can also include this line in your `routes(_:)` method.
 You'll need to pass in whatever `Middleware` you want Vapor to use to authenticate the two routes.

+> [!IMPORTANT]
-If you don't include this line, you have to configure an APNS container yourself
+> If you don't include this line, you have to configure an APNS container yourself

 ```swift
 try passesService.registerPushRoutes(middleware: SecretMiddleware(secret: "foo"))